Larchmont Yacht Club: History

 The club was founded in June 1880 by Frank L. Anthony, Fred W. Flint, William C. France, Loring Lothrop and Charles E. Jenkins.

 Clubhouse

 The club was originally housed in a small church in Manor Park, overlooking Horseshoe Harbor.
 The mission stated in its incorporation was "to advance, foster and support the sport of yachting, the art of yacht designing and construction, and the science of seamanship and navigation, and to acquire and provide a suitable and convenient clubhouse, anchorage and harbor basin for the use of Its members."

 Regattas

 Each year since 1885 the club has hosted the Larchmont Race Week, a nine-day-long event featuring hundreds of boats competing and racing in Long Island Sound.
 Sailors compete in offshore classes, one designs and junior sailboats.
-The club also hosts countless dinghy and keelboat regattas each season.
+The club also hosts dinghy and keelboat regattas each season.
 By 1887 the club's membership had grown and it moved to its current location overlooking Larchmont Harbor.

 The club hosted the 1949 Snipe World Championship and the 1996 Western Hemisphere & Orient Championship.